Select Page

 Teaching is delivered through lecture and/or seminar format which students are required to attend.
 Independent learning will be required for all modules through students engaging with weekly readings for each module, completing weekly homework to consolidate their learning and preparing for assessments.
 Lectures and seminars are accessible for revision via the ASI Portal for students to review at their own convenience.

 Students will also have the opportunity to further their studies by attending UK-based student retreats and our Arabic Summer School abroad.
-These opportunities are highly recommended for students who are have the time and means to attend, benefit from suhba with likeminded teachers and peers, as well as further develop their knowledge and understanding.
+These opportunities are highly recommended for students who have the time and means to attend, benefit from suhba with teachers and like minded peers, as well as further develop their knowledge and understanding.

 Course Delivery